Asaram: Jodhpur rape convictions and imprisonment

 In August 2013, a 16-year-old girl who was staying at Asaram's ashram in Manai village near Jodhpur, accused Asaram of sexually assaulting her on the night of 15 August at his Manai ashram in Jodhpur on the pretext of exorcising her from evil spirits.
 The girl's parents, who were disciples of Asaram, filed a complaint with the police in Delhi, and a case was registered after the medical examination of the girl confirmed sexual assault.
 The issue was discussed in Indian Parliament and a strict action was demanded.

 When Asaram did not appear for interrogation by 31 August, Delhi Police booked him under multiple non-bailable sections of IPC.
 Asaram was in one of his ashram(s) in Indore when clashes broke out between his disciples and the journalists and policemen.
 Eventually, the Jodhpur police arrested him on 1 September 2013 from his ashram, and flew him to Jodhpur, where he was imprisoned.
 Asaram was charged under Sections 342, 376, 506 and 509 of the IPC, as well as under Section 8 of the Protection of Children from Sexual Offences Act (POCSO) and sections 23 and 26 of the Juvenile Justice Act.
 Before his arrest he got wide-scale support from Bharatiya Janata Party in the state of Madhya Pradesh, including local MLA Ramesh Mendola.
 Ashok Singhal and Pravin Togadia, presidents of Vishva Hindu Parishad deemed the arrest to be an attack on Hindu religious sentiments; Akhil Bharatiya Vidyarthi Parishad, the student wing of the ruling party and the Hindu Jagruti Manch organised violent demonstrations across the country, in protest.
+News reports claimed Asaram had accused Sonia Gandhi and Rahul Gandhi to have conspired against him but was also quoted as saying "No, I don't accuse anyone.
+I am just saying what I heard".
+In 2015, Subramanian Swamy repeated same allegation citing Asaram has been framed in this case for his work against conversions.